What Is Mobile Retargeting?

 For conversions and ROI, you may target your app users if you want to make a sale, or look for prospects if you want app downloads.

-Generally, these are the audience segments in a retargeting ad based on the behavior:
+Generally, these are the audience segments in a retargeting ad based on the behaviour:

-Cold audience: Cold audience are the people who haven’t watched your advertisement though they fit into the business’s target demographic.
+Cold audience refers to the people who haven’t watched your advertisement though they fit into the business’s target demographic.
 For example, if you are marketing a tennis mobile game on Facebook, your cold audience is a person who has a smartphone and likes the Wimbledon Open’s page.

 A cold audience hasn’t visited your website yet, but they have a good chance of converting if they do.

-Warm audience: Warm audience are people who have visited your website, but haven’t downloaded your application.
+Warm audience consists of people who have visited your website, but haven’t downloaded your application.

-Hot audience: A hot audience, in the case of mobile app marketing, is someone who has downloaded your application, but hasn’t used it.
-For example, they may have downloaded your ecommerce app and visited a product, but haven’t bought anything yet.
+Hot audience, in the case of mobile app marketing, are people who has downloaded your application but hasn’t used it.
+For example, they may have downloaded your e-commerce app and visited a product, but haven’t bought anything yet.

-The idea is to create different types of advertisements for different classes of audience, keeping these audiences in mind.
+The idea is to create different types of advertisements for different types of audiences.

 You want your customers to engage more with your application.
-That doesn’t mean you should overwhlem them with ads to the point you become irritating.
+That doesn’t mean you should overwhelm them with ads to the point you become irritating.